Jazz Blues Ensemble Workshop

 Dave hails from south Dublin, but his musical pursuits have led him far and wide.
 He holds a BMus degree from Berklee College of Music in Boston, where he studied with such world-renowned musicians and composers as John Lockwood and Joseph Smith, and also holds a diploma in Jazz Performance from the Guildhall School of Music in London.
 Dave has performed and recorded with a vast and varied array of artists.
 He has completed two successful European tours with Gavin Friday and has also performed with Sinéad O’Connor, Sarah Brightman, Jeff Ramsey (Al Jarreau Group), Dick Evans (formerly of the Virgin Prunes), Sarah Brindell, Honor Heffernan, the Young European Strings, Stambandet (a Scandinavian folk group) and many more.
 He was one of the founding members of the established New England jazz ensemble 3D4tet, and he has had many successful international tours including the Balkans, where he led his own jazz quartet and brought together top jazz musicians from Macedonia, Croatia and Serbia.
 Dave has performed widely in Ireland, and he was chosen to represent Ireland at the IASJ (International Association of Schools of Jazz) conference and concert in London.
-He has extensive experience as a music educator both in the US and Ireland, and he has taught both at the New School and 2005.
-Dave is also the New School’s Outreach Programme Co-ordinator.
+He has extensive experience as a music educator both in the US and Ireland, and he has taught double bass, electric bass and jazz improvisation at the New School, as well as directing our Jazz Ensembles, since 2005.
+Dave is also our Outreach Programme Co-ordinator.

 ‘Great introduction to playing in an ensemble!’